IDigics/autoCar-Backend/README.md

 docker-compose up --build -d
 ```

-and if want to delete the containers just use the :
+and if want to delete the containers just use this :

 ```bash